-Our Electoral Commission challenge – we won
+Our Electoral Commission challenge – we won15th September 2018

 On Friday the High Court ruled that the Electoral Commission had misunderstood the law surrounding donations during the EU Referendum.